-- Be a previous high school graduate who did not immediately attend an accredited institution for higher learning upon high school graduation; if entrant entered the armed forces, he/she must have been honorably discharged.
-Previous high school graduates must provide an official copy of Senior transcripts.
+- Be a previous high school graduate who did not immediately enter an accredited college, university or trade school upon high school graduation; if entrant entered the armed forces, he/she must have been honorably discharged.
+Previous high school graduates must provide an official copy of senior transcripts.
 Veterans must provide a copy of honorable discharge papers.

 The Following are not eligible:

 Previous Young & Free Michigan Scholarship Competition winners are not eligible to apply.
 One exception to this rule is when a High School category winner enters college; he/she becomes eligible for the College category only.

 Current paid employees (with the exception of Michigan First Credit Union Student Branch employees), retirees and representatives of The Sponsors and their respective affiliates, subsidiaries, related companies, agents, associates, dealers, representatives, advertising and promotional agencies – and their immediate family members (including spouse, children, step-children, parents, step-parents, in-law parents, brothers and sisters) – are not eligible to enter or win a scholarship, however they are eligible to vote during the public vote period.

 Eligible entrants may enter only once, in only one category.

 The top three (3) scholarships in each category will be awarded:

 - Top scholarship $10,000